CloneableX/SICP-learning/README.md

-# SCIP-learning
+# SICP-learning

-SCIP demo and exercises
+SICP examples and exercises